 The command center display shows only the point text of the first point that went into fire alarm.
-Pressing the NEXT key will manually display additional points (if any) that went into alarm.
+Pressing the [NEXT] manually displays additional points (if any) that went into alarm.
 Events scroll from the oldest to the newest.

 Alarm Silence Key